-You have the choice of attending all three days or of coming after Havdalah on Saturday evening, enjoying the cultural programming that night, and then attending all day Sunday.
+You have the choice of attending all three days or attending just on Sunday.
 For both options, the fee covers all kosher meals and snacks, and you can attend as many sessions as you like.
-The prices for both options will increase after March 4 so register early.
-We want everyone to attend; contact us at email@example.com if the registration fee causes a hardship.
+The prices for both options will increase after February 1, so register early.
+We want everyone to attend; contact us at firstname.lastname@example.org if the registration fee causes a hardship.
 All children under 3 years old are welcome at no charge.
+Register now here.

 How do I register?

 Come spend a weekend in a Jewish world with several hundred fellow Jews interested in expanding their Jewish horizons.
 You will have meals with people from all streams of Jewish life, have the opportunity to celebrate Shabbat by doing yoga and Torah, learn more about everything from Israeli cooking to King David, take part in designing a Limmud mural, be entertained by visiting comedians and artists, gain new insights into the Jewish past and present in Louisiana…see old friends and make new ones–that’s the Limmud experience!